Home

 Our high school community closet is a place where students can donate and receive essential items such as food, clothing, school supplies, and toiletries.
 It is meant to help students who may not have access to these items or may be experiencing financial difficulties.
 This initiative promotes a sense of community and support among students.
 It is open each week during lunches to all high school students.

 The JHS Teen Health Center is open each day for your child.
 Please reach out to them at 5177800838.
-They are available for mental health, wellness, and sports physicals.
+They are available for mental health, wellness checks, and sports physicals.

 Just a reminder to all of families about our new valedictorian policy